Alonsomelendrez1222/Intelligent-Circulation-Collapse-Dynamics/docs/OUTLINE.md

 ---

-## 5. Smart Routing and Shortest-Path Algorithms
+## 5. Smart Routing and Shortest-Path Algorithms:
+The proposed framework can be viewed as a preliminary intelligence layer for a future hybrid decentralized processing architecture.
+In this system, self-learning algorithms, artificial intelligence, and LiDAR sensing would be integrated to form the cognitive core of the urban circulation system, allowing the network to perceive traffic conditions, interpret instability, and coordinate adaptive responses across distributed control nodes.

 This section explains that GPS and modern traffic systems do not merely “know the roads”; they compute routes over a graph-based representation of the transportation network.